Mission of the Month for March

 Joman I is growing up in a rural community in the Philippines.
 A typical home is constructed of bamboo with woven grass walls.
 The floor is made of wooden slats and the roof is covered with palm leaves.
 Families survive mostly on rice and fish with leafy vegetables.
 The climate is very warm, humid and tropical.
 Because of this, the terrain is lush with vegetation.

 Joman I is in primary school and he enjoys mathematics.
 He helps at home with the house cleaning.
-He likes to play basketball.
-He is in satisfactory health.
+He likes to play basketball, and is in satisfactory health.

 Our sponsorship commitment will help provide Joman I and his community with clean water, school uniforms and inoculations against deadly diseases.
 Our support provides feeding programs for undernourished children and hygiene training for mothers.
 Agricultural training for farmers and small business loans help provide increased family income and a chance to become self-sufficient.
 Vacation Bible school gives children a chance to know Jesus.